getlantern/lantern-docs/index.rst

 .. index:: SDK Onboarding Tool, gradle, artifactory

-The Lantern Android library includes manual integration instructions to integrate the library into your Android applications.
+The Lantern Android library includes manual integration instructions for integrating the library into your Android applications.

 Manual Setup
 ============